 | Pattern detection | AI analyzes full journal history after 3+ entries | No cross-conversation pattern analysis |

-| Mentor voice | 7 specialized personas with consistent philosophy + custom | Single RLHF-trained voice optimized for agreement |
+| Mentor voice | 5 specialized personas (Stoic, Sage, Mystic, Billionaire, Traveler from 2075) with consistent philosophy + custom | Single RLHF-trained voice optimized for agreement |

 | Privacy | AES-256-GCM client-side, zero-knowledge | Conversations stored on OpenAI servers |